MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 ### Device Restrictions

-Windows Device Restrictions templates contain many of the settings required to secure and manage a Windows endpoint using Windows Configuration Service Providers (CSPs).
+Windows Device restrictions templates contain many of the settings required to secure and manage a Windows endpoint using Windows Configuration Service Providers (CSPs).
 More of these settings will be made available in the settings catalog over time.
 For more information, see [Device Restrictions](/mem/intune/configuration/device-restrictions-configure).

-Following are some device restrictions that might be relevant to your organization:

-- **Wallpaper**
+To create a profile that uses the Device restrictions template, in the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com) go to **Devices** > **Configuration profile** > **Create  profile** > Select **Windows 10 and later** for or *Platform* and **Temlates** for *Profile type* > **Device restrictions**.

+- **Desktop background picture URL (Desktop only)**
-  You can set a wallpaper on Windows Enterprise or Windows Education SKUs.
+  Use this setting to set a wallpaper on Windows Enterprise or Windows Education SKUs.
 You’ll either host the file online or reference a file that has been copied locally.
-In Intune you can set a wallpaper using the option **Desktop background picture**, by going to **Device Configuration** > **Profile** > **Device Restrictions** > **Personalization** > **Desktop background picture**.
+To configure this setting, on the *Configuration settings* tab in the *Device restrictions* profile, expand *Personalization* and configure **Desktop background picture URL (Desktop only)**.

 - **Require users to connect to a network during device setup**
   This setting reduces the risk that a device can skip Autopilot if the computer is reset.
 This setting requires devices to have a network connection during the out of box experience phase.
-  - Device Configuration Profiles > Device Restrictions > General > Require users to connect to network during device setup
+To configure this setting, on the *Configuration settings* tab in the *Device restrictions* profile, expand *General* and configure **Require users to connect to network during device setup**.

   > [!NOTE]
   > The setting becomes effective the next time the device is wiped or reset.